 The Ohio sales and use tax applies to the retail sale, lease, and rental of tangible personal property as well as the sale of selected services in Ohio.
 In transactions where sales tax was due but not collected by the vendor or seller, a use tax of equal amount is due from the customer.

-The state sales and use tax rate is 5.5 percent.
+The state sales and use tax rate is 5.75 percent.
 Counties and regional transit authorities may levy additional sales and use taxes.
 For more information about the sales and use tax, look at the options below.

-- Tax rates & rate changes — This page offers the latest information on sales tax rates as well as rate changes planned in any of Ohio's 88 counties.
+- Tax Rates & Rate Changes — This page offers the latest information on sales tax rates as well as rate changes planned in any of Ohio's 88 counties.

-- Motor vehicles and watercraft — This page offers additional information on some of the special provisions that apply to motor vehicle and watercraft sales.
+- Motor Vehicles and Watercraft — This page offers additional information on some of the special provisions that apply to motor vehicle and watercraft sales.

-- Record retention notices — Certain food service operations may exercise the option of keeping 14 days worth of sales records per calendar quarter instead of all sales records.
+- Record Retention Notices — Certain food service operations may exercise the option of keeping 14 days worth of sales records per calendar quarter instead of all sales records.
 Lists of which days must be kept are found here.